mtirionMSFT/DocFxQuickStart/QuickStart/docs/getting-started/README.md

 In the QuickStart folder we've also included the two companion tools **TocDocFxCreation** and **DocLinkChecker**.

+> [!NOTE]
-> **NOTE**: The QuickStart folder contains a static version of the companion tools.
+> The QuickStart folder contains a static version of the companion tools.
 To use the latest version, download it from the [DocFx Companion Tools repository](https://github.com/Ellerbach/docfx-companion-tools).

 You can compile the tools from Visual Studio, but you can also run `dotnet build` in both tool folders.